 The reason that everyone calls Nathan, “Gunny” is because he holds the rank of Gunnery Sergeant in the Marine Corps Reserve.
 This is the seventh highest (E7) enlisted rank in the Corps.

-When Egerius finally cracks the first “words” of the Center Seas dialect of the humpbacks, Min-Hee, working with linguists, eventually decides to represent their complex combination of pectoral fin motion (and other body motions) and non-song vocalization with Sharpe glyphs (named after cetologist, Fred Sharpe because he is one of those rare guys out there earnestly trying to communicate with humpbacks in our era).
+When Egerius finally cracks the first “words” of the Center Seas dialect of the humpbacks, Min-Hee, working with linguists, eventually decides to represent their complex combination of pectoral fin motion (and other body motions) and non-song vocalization with Sharpe glyphs (named after cetologist, Fred Sharpe because he is one of those rare people out there earnestly trying to communicate with humpbacks in our era).
 A typical Sharpe glyph looks like this:

 Because Min-Hee has discovered that humpback communication is multi-modal, comprised of pectoral fin motions and other body motions which are sometimes mixed with a non-song vocalization component, a representation is needed which shows both the pectoral fin and its motion along with the accompanying audio aspect.
 Often, two glyphs are used because a humpback is moving both pectoral fins at the same time in communication.
 (If you see a Sharpe glyph with no treble or bass clef, then of course that means that there is no audio component.
 Likewise, a Sharpe glyph with no pectoral fin indicates audio only.)
 As I tinkered with these ideas, I gradually changed the way they appear to vaguely resemble Mayan glyphs.